 Pharmaceuticals in the MEPS data that are listed without sufficient specificity (e.g., “analgesic,” “miscellaneous,” etc.) are excluded.

 Text S2.
-Additional details on Drugs@FDA data.
+Additional details on the handling of the Drugs@FDA data.

 Where available, and for most drugs, the currently available prescription forms of the drug as reported in the Drugs@FDA database.
 Since the market availability of the drug does not affect its pharmacokinetics, discontinued forms of the drug or over-the-counter forms of the drug were used when current prescription forms were unavailable.